 - Cholesterol: 66 mg

-Keywords: hasselback potato, hasselback potatoes, cheesy hasselback potatoes, hasselback potatoes recipe
+Keywords: hasselback potato recipe, hasselback potatoes, cheesy hasselback potatoes, hasselback potatoes recipe